scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 It works well, and don’t be afraid it’s not actually the kind of infinite loops we tend to forbid, it’s just an infinite iterator.
 The saga will never terminate, but the content of the loop will be executed only once per “getUser” action dispatched.

 Yet, it’s still not perfect.
-What if we want to subscribe to two action types, let’s say “getUser“ and “getDocuments“. `take` effects block the saga execution, so it’s not possible to write:
+What if we want to subscribe to two action types, let’s say “getUser” and “getDocuments”. `take` effects block the saga execution, so it’s not possible to write:

 ```js
 while (true) {